micheal-farzadnia/A-convergent-multi-approach-dCF-analysis-of-intrusive-symptoms-in-schizophrenia/README.md

 savetocsv.m
 ```

 The script also performs Z–score normalization of the data within each iteration of the loop.
-After this preparation, launch a Python IDE and run ```main.py ```.
+After this preparation, 83 folds are generated, as shown in the data folder (r).
+Launch a Python IDE and run ``` main.py ```, then adjust the input path to the obtained folds, which is set to ``` /Users/r ``` by default.
 After XGBoost modeling, the significant state is identified, allowing us to identify intra–state trends.
 Use ``` significant_state_analysis.m ``` to perform the edge set two— sided permutation analysis to obtain effect sizes and FDR—adjusted p—values.
 To do so, cutoffs are properly applied in accordance with best practices to identify the most significant edge(s).